 Kenya & Zanzibar Honeymoon

-This honeymoon combines an incredible Masai Mara safari with luxurious relaxation on Zanzibar's magnificent beaches.
+This unforgettable honeymoon combines the adventure of an iconic Masai Mara safari with the tranquillity of Zanzibar's blissful beaches.

 Kenya has great wildlife viewing opportunities year round, but by far the most popular time to visit is in July and August as the Great Migration of wildebeest and zebras cross the Tanzanian border into the Masai Mara Reserve.
 The best time to see the incredible variety of wildlife in Kenya is towards the end of the dry season, July- October, and February after the shorter rains.
 During the rains, and just after, wildlife is harder to spot as the “green season’ vegetation hides them from view.